mcpt/mcpt.github.io/_cpt/data-structures/deque.md

 `ArrayDeque` ([documentation](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayDeque.html)) is a class which implements the methods in `Deque` interface that were shown above.
 Other classes such as `LinkedList` also implement the above methods, but they are usually slower and/or more difficult to use.

 {% highlight java %}
-import java.util.*; // We must import the required classes. public class DequeTest {
+import java.util.*; // Import the required classes. public class DequeTest {
 	public static void main(String[] args) {
 		// Create a Deque called dq which stores objects of type Integer.